Skip to main content

 Inflation is an increase in the price of consumer goods and services over time.
 The Bureau of Labor Statistics (BLS) uses the Consumer Price Index (CPI) to track the rate of inflation.
 The CPI measures the average change of prices over time that you pay for a variety of goods and services, including things like gas, food and housing.

-The most common type of inflation, demand-pull inflation occurs when aggregate demand for goods or services outweighs aggregate supply.
-It works like this:
+1. Demand-pull inflation: The most common type of inflation, demand-pull inflation occurs when the demand for goods or services outweighs the supply, which pushes prices up for what’s available.

-This type of inflation occurs when it costs companies more money to produce the same goods and services, and they pass those expenses on to consumers in the form of higher prices.
+2. Cost-push inflation: This occurs when it costs companies more money to produce the same goods and services, and they pass those expenses on to consumers in the form of higher prices.

 What is stagflation?